Jakob-Bach/Alternative-Feature-Selection/README.md

 ```

 to download and pre-process the input data for the experiments (prediction datasets from PMLB).

 Next, start the experimental pipeline with

 ```bash
 python -m run_experiments
 ```

-Depending on your hardware, this might take several hours or even days
+Depending on your hardware, this might take several days.
-(we had a runtime of several hours on a server with 32 CPU cores).
+We had a runtime of 141 hours on a server with an `AMD EPYC 7551` [CPU](https://www.amd.com/en/products/cpu/amd-epyc-7551)
+(32 physical cores, base clock of 2.0 GHz).
-In case the pipeline is nearly finished, but doesn't make progress any more,
+In case the pipeline is nearly finished but doesn't make progress anymore,
-the solver might have silently crashed.
+the solver might have silently crashed (which happened in the past with `Cbc` as the solver, though
+we didn't encounter the phenomenon with the current solver `SCIP`).
+In this case, or if you had to abort the experimental run for other reasons, you could re-start the
-You can re-run the pipeline, in which case it detects existing results and focuses on missing ones.
+experimental pipeline by calling the same script again; it automatically detects existing results
+and only runs the remaining tasks.

 To print statistics and create the plots for the paper, run

 ```bash